Without the need for a larger transformer, this article shows how to construct a simple LED emergency light.

 Conclusion:

-Building this transformerless simple LED emergency light circuit involves careful component placement, soldering, and attention to safety.
+This transformerless simple LED emergency light circuit requires careful soldering, component placement and safety considerations.

 Leave a Reply